 Also as part of the Garfield Avenue project, Haas Sons will remove three houses owned by the university that are located on Roosevelt Avenue across from Schneider Hall and the Schneider parking lot.
 The demolition of the houses will make way for future development envisioned in UW-Eau Claire’s Campus Master Plan.

-For the spring semester, the Garfield Avenue project construction area will extend from the base of the campus hill on the west to just before the campus footbridge on the east.
+For the spring semester, the Garfield Avenue project construction area will extend from the base of the campus hill on the west to the Ecumenical Religious Center on the east.
 The project area also will extend from the north edge of Garfield Avenue to the north-facing sides of Katherine Thomas Hall, McIntyre Library, Old Library and Schofield Hall.
-Following commencement in May, the east end of the construction zone will extend to just before the driveway between the Ecumenical Religious Center and Hibbard Hall.

 The north entrances of McIntyre Library and Old Library will close once construction fencing is installed, and entrance to those facilities will be via south- and east-facing doors only.
 Schofield Hall's ADA-accessible north entrance will remain open throughout the project.
 The north entrances of Putnam and Katherine Thomas halls will remain open until end-of-semester move-out ends on May 20; those entrances will then reopen in time for fall semester move-in.